- 22

 Criterion 3: Related International Standards

-- PCI DSS — Standard for payment-related systems that requires OWASP Top 10 testing
+- PCI DSS — Standard for payment-related systems requiring OWASP Top 10 testing

 Complete OWASP Top 10 Testing Process

-For organizations that need to test their ERP system or web application, here is the recommended process:
+For organizations wanting to test their ERP system or web application, the recommended steps are:

 |---|---|---|